Const-me/fTetWild/Readme.md

 That library resembles a framework, not a library.
 This project only needs Delaunay tetrahedralization algorithm, and a few low-level geometric primitives.
 I have included these parts only.

 3. [libigl 2.4.0](https://github.com/libigl/libigl), MPL2 license.
 This repository includes just a few small pieces.
-I have modified it substantially to use OpenMP thread pool for parallelism.
+I have modified it to use OpenMP thread pool for parallelism.

 4. [MPIR](https://github.com/BrianGladman/mpir) Due to the LGPL license of that one, I have not included that library into this repository.<br/>
 I have used current master version.<br/>